Loading [MathJax]/extensions/TeX/newcommand.js

 template<int structdim, int dim, int spacedim>

-bool TriaAccessor< structdim, dim, spacedim >::line_orientation ( const unsigned int line) const
+types::geometric_orientation TriaAccessor< structdim, dim, spacedim >::line_orientation ( const unsigned int line) const

 This function is really only for internal use in the library unless you absolutely know what this is all about.

-This function queries ReferenceCell::standard_vs_true_line_orientation().
+This function queries ReferenceCell::face_to_cell_line_orientation().

 ◆ face_orientation() [2/3]